- Why Do Seniors Struggle with Computer?

 - Physical work takes a back seat to ‘brain work’ - politics, science and, most importantly, technology.

-It’s rather frightening to realise how much they predicted has actually come to pass!
+It’s rather frightening to realize how much they predicted has actually come to pass!

 These days, we must constantly debate what is real news – news with actual value, especially seeing as news travels so very fast thanks to our personal communications devices.